hanwenyan/movie_project/README.md

 ### To run:

-1. Download and unzip the project folder from [here](https://github.com/hanwenyan/movie_project/archive/master.zip).
-It should contain:
+1. Download and unzip the project folder from [here](https://github.com/hanwenyan/movie_project/archive/master.zip) and unzip the file into a directory.
+The directory should contain:

   * `omdbapi.py`
   * `entertainment_center_omdbapi.py`